Xuan-Yi/NTUEE-Data-Structure/README.md

 # Introduction
-* This is programming assignment 1 (PA1) for NTUEE Data Structure, taught by Professor Chan in Autumn 2022.
+* This is programming assignment 1 (PA1) for NTUEE Data Structure, taught by Prof. Ho-Lin Chen in Autumn 2022.
 * It involves constructing a binary search tree from an unknown tree's post-order output and performing operations on it.
 For more information, refer to the doc/report.pdf and codes.

 # Makefile Commands